allthingslinux/tux/.github/PULL_REQUEST_TEMPLATE.md

 - My changes generate no new warnings
 - I have tested this change
 - Any dependent changes have been merged and published in downstream modules
+- I have added all appropiate labels to this PR

 - [ ] I have followed all of these guidelines.